 - Project sponsor

 Give each requirement a unique identifier or reference so that it can be easily traced throughout the project life-cycle.
+If you have separate requirements gathering document the ID should come from there.
+Get a requirements gathering template.

 Provide a category for the requirement typical categories are: functional, non-functional, usability, security, performance, maintainability etc.